 Littlest Bear Virtual 5K Run/Walk 2021

-We have heard from our tee shirt vendors that shirts are back on track!
-We've extended the 5K a full week (through Sunday, August 8) so those of you who want to race in your shirts will have an opportunity to do so.
-Please continue to share your 5K photos on social and in Slack, and keep posting to the Leaderboard!
+We have heard from our T-shirt vendors that shirts are back on track!
+We’ve extended the 5K a full week (through Sunday, August 8) so those of you who want to race in your shirts will have an opportunity to do so.
+Please continue to share your 5K photos on social and in Slack, and keep posting to the leaderboard!

 Join the fun this Summer with the Littlest Bear Initiative, supporting D&I Fellowships for I School students.

 This summer, Berkeley I School is committing to wellness and diversity in tech with the Littlest Bear Initiative and the I School virtual 5K!

 You can walk/run/roll at your own pace — invite friends and family to join in the fun too!
 Littlest Bear 5K registration includes a very limited edition athletic T-shirt with the Littlest Bear 5K logo, designed by alumnus Carlos Miguel Lasa (MIMS ’16).
 Registrations after the early-bird may not arrive by the event start date.